mendix/docs/content/howto/integration/consume-an-odata-service-developer-flow.md

   {{% alert type="info" %}}You can create a simple published OData service by following the steps in [Section 3: Creating an App](/data-hub/share-data/index#createapp) and [Section 4: Publishing to the Data Hub Catalog](/data-hub/share-data/index#publishing) of the Data Hub how-to [Share Data Between Apps](/data-hub/share-data/index).
   {{% /alert %}}

 ## 3 Consuming an OData Service using the URL {#consumeurl}

 When you search for a data source in the [Data Hub](/refguide/data-hub-pane) pane you will be presented with all the registered assets in the [Dat Hub Catalog](/data-hub/data-hub-catalog/search) that satisfy your search criteria.
 These assets are exposed in, and registered as, published OData services in the **Data Hub Catlog**.
 When you drag an entity from the **Data Hub** pane into your domain model, the asset metadata contract is accessed at the service endpoint and a **Consumed OData Servcice** document is added to the app project module showing all the information in the contractat.

-If you have the URL of your OData service, you can use it to consume the service directly into your module and see the exposed entities in the **Data Hub** project pane and drage them into your domain model.
-During app development and testing phases this means that you can deploy your app locally and without taking up a cloud slot.
+If you have the URL of your OData service, you can use it to consume the service directly into your module and see the exposed entities in the **Data Hub** project pane and drag them into your domain model.
+During app development and testing phases this means that you can deploy your app locally and without taking up a cloud slot and can speed up a process that possibly has to go through several iterations.

 Follow these steps to consume a published Odata service directly using the URL: